Spaying & Neutering

 Females in good health can also have the surgery done when they are in heat or pregnant.

 - For Males: Neutering a male can help reduce marking/spraying, aggression, prostate cancer, and unwanted roaming.
-The Neutered Male Cat’s urine will have decreased odor, they will have less of a tendency to fight and roam, and it will not be wanting to mark their territory by spraying urine.
+The Neutered Male Cat’s urine will have decreased odor, they will have less of a tendency to fight and roam, and it will not be wanting to mark its territory by spraying urine.

 At what age should I get my pet spayed or neutered?